 “May I see your notebook?”

-Without hesitation, he reached into a grocery bag and pulled out an old, beat up leather bound hardcover sketchbook with dog-eared pages.
+Without hesitation, he reached into a grocery bag and pulled out an old, beat up leather-bound hardcover sketchbook with dog-eared pages.
 As I opened the cover my senses exploded, getting lost in my own mind’s eye, I struggled to grasp my own thoughts.
 A wild, uncontrollable vortex of emotions rampaged through my brain.
 As I watched the endless beauty unfold on each aged page, my eternal being restarted at the sight of each new image.
 I closed the book, then gently placed it on the table as though it were a priceless piece of porcelain.
 A wrinkled, aged hand, fifty years my senior, reached over to withdraw it back across the table as I came back to the earthly plane.

 Once again, painful silence, then soothing conversation.
-All at once, the world made sense, every cloud found it’s silver lining and my soul had found it’s mate.
+All at once, the world made sense, every cloud found its silver lining and my soul had found its mate.
 I would never be sad again.
 I soon realized that the magic of the sketchbook didn’t come from the pages, but from the creator.
 It was a magic that could never be explained or understood.
-I had met a man that in a different time could have been my one true love.
+I had met a man who in a different time could have been my one true love.
 A fairytale for the ages that it was never meant to be.
 Instead, we settled on the love of each other’s company, the love of our many, many in-depth conversations, and the love of each other’s soul.
 I never asked to see the book again.
 Time disappeared, took its toll.
 The end began with a familiar silent meal.

 “Disease and age is poised to claim victory, the battle honorable, the fight fair.
 Before I forfeit this life of mine a favor must be asked.”
 His wise old steel green eyes told the whole story.